rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 .. note::

    Ansible allows Jinja2 loops and conditionals in :ref:`templates <playbooks_templating>` but not in playbooks.
+You cannot create a loop of tasks.
 Ansible playbooks are pure machine-parseable YAML.
-This is a rather important feature as it means it is possible to code-generate pieces of files, or to have other ecosystem tools read Ansible files.
-Not everyone will need this but it can unlock possibilities.

 .. _yaml_gotchas: